alexakreizinger/ps2hackswiki/docs/software/hdl-batch-installer.md

 # Install game backups to hard drive using HDL Batch Installer

-Game backups can be loaded directly onto the hard drive from a PC using HDL Batch Installer.
+This guide will walk through loading game backups directly onto the hard drive from a PC using HDL Batch Installer.

 ## Requirements

-* Internal hard drive
+* Internal hard drive formatted for PS2
 * [HDL Batch Installer](https://www.psx-place.com/resources/hdl-batch-installer.1173/)

+!!! warning "Hard drive format"

+    Your hard drive MUST be formatted properly for PS2 usage before following these steps.
+If you have not formatted your drive yet, follow [this guide](../create-drive-partitions/) first.

 ## Instructions